 In my heart, I knew he spoke the truth: I didn’t win a blue ribbon because someone’s equitation position was better than mine.
 It was a harsh dose of reality, yet it had a remarkable effect.

 If I was determined to compete, then I had to accept and embrace the entire experience.
 It turned out to be a wise decision, because I discovered plenty of reasons to show besides just trying to win a blue ribbon.
-Here are five of them.
+Here are five of my reasons to go to a horse show.

 1. Advance your Horsemanship Skills